Solar water heating

 Typical carbon savings are around 230kgCO2/year when replacing gas and 500kgCO2/year when replacing electric immersion heating.

 You may be able to receive payments for the heat you generate from a solar water heating system through the government’s Renewable Heat Incentive.
-This scheme should be launched in Summer 2013.

 From August 2011, you may be able to get help with the installation costs of a new solar water heating system through the Renewable Heat Premium Payment scheme.